 A technician uses the teeth impression to create the prosthetic to your exact colour specification.
 Once ready, your temporary is removed, your teeth are cleaned and a high-performing adhesive dental cement is applied to secure it in place.
 Post-treatment, your dentist will advise on aftercare.

 We start with a full set of diagnostic tests to confirm your suitability to receive partial dentures.
 We take initial and fine impressions with an individual impressions tray respectively to ensure a perfect fit.
 We conduct a thorough check on the current condition of your jaws, gums and your remaining teeth to confirm you have enough support in place.
 We produce your partial dentures plate to your exact match for both individual gum colouring and precise teeth positioning.
 Your partial dentures are then secured in place by clips which are easy to use to insert and remove as you wish.
 Once satisfied with the result, your dentist will advise on aftercare.
 Partial dentures with clasps are usually used as a temporary measure to replace missing teeth.
-Other options for partial dentures are telescopic or implant supported partial denture, which can stay much longer than temporary dentures.
+Other options for partial dentures are telescopic or implant-supported partial dentures, which can stay much longer than temporary dentures.

 Just as for partial dentures, we start with a full set of diagnostic tests to confirm your suitability to receive full dentures.
 We take initial impressions to produce an individual impressions tray.
 We additionally conduct a thorough check on the current condition of your jaws and gums to confirm you have enough support in place.
 To ensure a perfect fit we retake the impression with the newly produced individual tray.